Who needs a rod? Man 'snags' 20kg kingfish with his bare hands

 "Every 10 seconds it would open its gills ...
 I popped the stick closer and as it opened its gills I just thrust it straight in there."

-He got both hands around it tail, thowing it on to the grass when it tried to wiggle away.
+He got both hands around it tail, throwing it on to the grass when it tried to wiggle away.

 "I thought, now what," he said.